StuartCHAN/neural-qa/README.md

 ![architecture and pipeline](https://res.cloudinary.com/stuarteec/image/upload/v1566790535/Atten_NSPM00.v02_y762nv.png "Model Architecture" )

 * Before running all the scripts, please mind that this repository folder should have been exported to the system path '$PYTHONPATH'.
-For example, like:

 ## 1. Automatic Templates Generator